AndreaCensi/contracts/README.rst

 return values.
 It supports a basic type system, variables binding, arithmetic constraints, and has several specialized contracts (notably for Numpy arrays).

-.. container:: brief_summary

 A brief summary follows.
-See the full documentation at: <http://andreacensi.github.io/contracts/>
+See the full documentation at: http://andreacensi.github.io/contracts/

 **Why**: The purpose of PyContracts is **not** to turn Python into a statically-typed language (albeit you can be as strict as you wish), but, rather, to avoid the time-consuming and